Carolyn Dallinger '80

 Carolyn enjoys incorporating service learning components within her classroom teaching whenever possible.
 Her students, as part of their coursework, serve meals to hungry or homeless people, mentor immigrant elementary school students, and mentor middle school students in a mock trial about no bullying.
 In November 2010, as result of this method of teaching, Dallinger received the Iowa Professor of the Year Award in Washington D.C. from C.A.S.E. and Carnegie.

 A Simpson graduate, Carolyn enjoys working with Simpson students in new and exciting ways.
-She leads students in and out of the classroom including trips with first year students on the nationally designated American Indian “Trail of Tears” from Tennessee to Oklahoma; with students studying the various cultures in Ghana, Africa; and students studying the Siberian Yupik and Inupiat people of Alaska and across the Bering Strait into Chukotka, Russia.
+She leads students in and out of the classroom including trips with first year students on the nationally designated American Indian “Trail of Tears” from Tennessee to Oklahoma; with students studying the various cultures in Ghana, Africa; with students studying the Siberian Yupik and Inupiat people of Alaska and across the Bering Strait into Chukotka, Russia; and with students studying French and Polynesian culture in Tahiti for a semester abroad.

-Dallinger’s research interests include social justice, culture, social inequalities, and sociology of education.
+Dallinger’s research interests include social justice, culture, implicit bias in policing, social inequalities, and sociology of education.
 Her last sabbatical project manuscript is entitled Hurricane Katrina: One Family’s Story.
+Her Ph.D. dissertation is entitled An integrated theory of prejudice reduction through service learning: College students’ interactions with immigrant children.